unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-framework/tutorial/2.1/index.md

 We will finally review one of the resource classes, the UserResource class.
 This class derives from org.restlet.resource.ServerResource.
-We override the init() method to retrieve the attribute "user" that is automatically extracted from the "/users/{user}" URI template and store its value in a convenient member variable.
+We override the doInit() method to retrieve the attribute "user" that is automatically extracted from the "/users/{user}" URI template and store its value in a convenient member variable.
 At this point, in a full application, we would lookup our associated "user" domain object.